MLDA-NTU/remote-gpu-guide/README.md

 Note:

-- You can use either “conda” or “pip” to install packages.
-Generally “conda” resolves dependency issues better.
-However there are many packages only available on “pip”
+- You can use either `conda` or `pip` to install packages.
+Generally `conda` resolves dependency issues better.
+However there are many packages only available on `pip`
-- For libraries that depend on GPU (using CUDA), you must install it with “conda”.
-This is because “conda” will install the correct CUDA/cuDNN version for your libraries.
+- For libraries that depend on GPU (using CUDA), you must install it with `conda`.
+This is because `conda` will install the correct CUDA/cuDNN version for your libraries.
 See how to install TensorFlow and PyTorch below.

 To list installed packages